google/zetasql/docs/data-types.md

 `ARRAY<T>` is orderable if its type, `T`, is orderable.
 Empty arrays are sorted before non-empty arrays.
 Non-empty arrays are sorted lexicographically by element.
-An array that is a strict prefix of another array orders less than the longer array.
+An array that's a strict prefix of another array orders less than the longer array.

 Lexicographical ordering for arrays first compares the elements of each array